 Via Aleteia’s patented “Way Way Forward” Machine, we were able to obtain an exclusive interview centuries into the future with the Last Couple Left on Earth.

 We met for Sunday brunch at what is now their own private bistro, a cozy boulangerie in Bushwick, a quaintly gentrified neighborhood in Brooklyn.
 For reasons of symmetry we’ll call them “Adam” and “Eve,” though we’re not quite sure from whom we’re keeping their identity.
 They are, by most reputable reports, the last couple left on planet Earth.
-Between the changes in beginning in the 1960s, the plummeting marriage and birth rates of the early 21st century, not to mention the Redefinition of Marriage Act of 2022 (in which marriage was finally defined by Congress as that peculiar institution having no definition), the human race, apparently, forgot to propagate itself.
+Between the changes in the economics of sex beginning in the 1960s, the plummeting marriage and birth rates of the early 21st century, not to mention the Redefinition of Marriage Act of 2022 (in which marriage was finally defined by Congress as that peculiar institution having no definition), the human race, apparently, forgot to propagate itself.
 A robotic waiter delivered our meals, and over egg-white omelettes and lattes, Adam and Eve spoke with Aleteia about intergenerational obligations, dirty diapers, and binge television watching.